-- Bullying behaviour will be challenged. - They will be treated fairly.

-- They will be given the opportunity to change their behaviour and encouraged and supported in doing so.
-This means: - Our priority is to make the school a safe and positive place for the whole school community. - The bullying pupil will be expected to work with staff to look at the reasons that have led to their bullying behaviour and to find and put into practice other ways of behaving. - The mentor/Year Lead will let the parent(s)/carer(s) know what is going on, and to offer them the chance to help support their son/daughter in changing bullying behaviour.
-COVID adjustment; Form tutor - Pupils may be asked to acknowledge their bullying behaviour with the person(s) that they have been bullying through an agreed restorative approach with the victim, an adult and provide assurances that these behaviours will cease. - If pupils don't work at changing bullying behaviour then staff will have to take more serious action.
-These sanctions may include restrictions on lunchtimes, Principal Referral detentions, internal exclusion or fixed term exclusion. - The college is obliged to report any Racism and homophobia to the Local Authority and a record remains on the pupil's school history indefinitely.
-Both are also criminal offences that may involve a more serious sanction. - Cyber-abuse is also a criminal offence and is likely to involve significant sanctions being imposed by the College or the victim's parent(s)/carer(s).
+- bullying behaviour will be challenged; - they will be treated fairly; - they will be given the opportunity to change their behaviour and encouraged and supported in doing so.
+This means: - our priority is to make the school a safe and positive place for the whole school community; - the bullying pupil will be expected to work with staff to look at the reasons that have led to their bullying behaviour and to find and put into practice other ways of behaving; - the mentor/Year Lead will let the parent(s)/carer(s) know what is going on, and to offer them the chance to help support their son/daughter in changing bullying behaviour; - pupils may be asked to acknowledge their bullying behaviour with the person(s) that they have been bullying through an agreed restorative approach with the victim, an adult and provide assurances that these behaviours will cease; - if pupils don't work at changing bullying behaviour then staff will have to take more serious action.
+These sanctions may include restrictions on lunchtimes, restrictions on where the pupil is allowed to go around the school site, Principal Referral detentions, internal exclusion or fixed term exclusion; - the College is obliged to report racism and homophobia to the Local Authority and a record remains on the pupil's school history indefinitely, both are also criminal offences that may involve a more serious sanction; - the College will report any act which could be defined as a hate crime to the police; - cyber-abuse is also a criminal offence and is likely to involve significant sanctions being imposed by the College or the victim's parent(s)/carer(s).